 Q: What's your strongest skill?

-A: Without a doubt, it's the ability to listen to a short demo, read a handful of production notes, and immediately hear the finished song inside my head.
-The challenge is always to bring this to life, and I work relentlessly to do this.
+A: Without a doubt, it's the ability to listen to a short demo, read a handful of production notes, and then hear the finished song inside my head.
+The challenge is always to bring this to life!

 Q: What do you bring to a song?